 - An appraisal: The home must meet FHA minimum standards after construction or renovation.

-If you don’t think you’ll qualify for an FHA construction loan, several grants to build, buy, or repair a home.
+If you don’t think you’ll qualify for an FHA construction loan, there are several other grants to look into to build, buy, or repair a home.

 How do closing costs work for an FHA construction loan?